Policewomen Trained In Weapon Handling - UrduPoint

 Policewomen Trained In Weapon Handling

-As many as 37 policewomen, deputed at different police stations, police lines and security divisions, have been given training of weapon handling and firing
+As many as 30 policewomen deputed in different police stations, police lines and security divisions were imparted training of weapon handling

-According to police sources on Friday, the firing practice was organised as per the directions of Deputy Inspector General (DIG) Operations Ashfaq Khan.
+According to the police sources on Friday, the firing practice was organised as per the direction of Deputy Inspector General (DIG) Operations Ashfaq Khan.

-SP Headquarters Syed Karrar Hussain said on the occasion that objective of firing practice was to enhance professional skills of the policewomen.
-He said the role of policewomen was laudable for establishing law and order.
+SP Headquarters Syed Qarar Hussain, speaking on the occasion, said the objective of firing practice was to enhance professional skills of the personnel.